Courressa/SunCon/README.md

 <br>

-<p align="center">This project was built as a starting point for the company's responsive website.
+<p align="center">This project was built as a starting point for the company's <a href="https://courressa.github.io/SunCon/">responsive website</a>.
 It would house the information about SunCon, the projects that they worked on as well as information about the team members in the company.</p>

 ![Homepage of SunCon website](https://github.com/Courressa/SunCon/assets/169003750/0c717079-e0b6-46aa-a14a-1de2fc1545aa)